-Need to ship an item directly from the Vendor to the Customer?
-Let’s walk through how to set up NAV 2015 to be able to handle this process.
+Need to ship an item directly from a vendor to a customer?
+Let’s walk through how to set up Microsoft Dynamics NAV 2016 to handle this process.

-Second, you will need to set up your Sales Order Lines to show Purchasing Code and Drop Shipment field.
-If you do not see Purchasing Code and Drop Shipment field, right click the mouse to show a list of options.
-Select the option to Choose Columns.
+Second, you will need to set up you Sales Order Lines to show Purchasing Code and Drop Shipment field.
+If you do not see Purchasing Code and Drop Shipment field, right-click your mouse to show a list of options.
+Select the option to Choose Columns…

 Figure 2.
 Show Purchasing Code and Drop Shipment fields.